 Why is it that before we started boondocking, we were so afraid of it?
 And I know we aren’t alone.
 Well, I can tell you, it’s because of the unknown.
 Let’s go back over 4 years ago.
 We decided to sell our two homes, quit our jobs, and live simply, debt-free.
 But we wanted our new home to be a nice place that was comfortable for us.
 We decided on a 39-foot Grand Design Solitude.
 This wasn’t our first RV or even our 2nd.
 We raised our two kids by spending weekends and holidays camping and roasting marshmallows over open campfires for years.
 Though, living in it would be different.
 So the research began.
 And continued.

 Be flexible.
 Do your research before you go.
 We sat one day at McDonald’s for 3 hours doing research on their free wi-fi so we could be prepared for the next place.
-Especially having a larger RV, make sure you read the reviews, check out Google maps and follow the road in, making sure you are sure you can get in … and more importantly, OUT!
+Especially having a larger RV, make sure you read the reviews, check out Google maps and follow the road in, ensure you can get in … and more importantly, OUT!

 Have a plan B (and C).
 This is so important!!
 We always have 2 places plus a local Walmart scoped out.
 Just in case!
 We can always find out some information, but sometimes it’s very limited.
 So many people are out there boondocking nowadays, and there is a lot of helpful information to read.
 But always take it for what it’s worth.
 Remember, this is their opinion.
 For example – we once read 3 out of 10 reviews on a place where they said it was the worst place they had been, trashy, terrible, and unlevel.
 They wouldn’t recommend a rig over 15 feet and on and on.
 We decided to try it and it ended up being very clean, very level, and the best place we had been in a long time.